pycountry/pycountry/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] Reference related issues or PRs if applicable.
 - [ ] Provide a summary of your changes in the PR description.

-### Review Request:
-- [ ] Request a review from maintainers or specific contributors.

 **Please add X's within the brackets for each item to confirm completion.**

 ---